Turning Tabular Foundation Models into Graph Foundation Models: Conclusion

 \section{Conclusion}

 In this work, we have shown that tabular foundation models can be successfully employed for solving graph problems since they are able to process heterogeneous feature and target spaces.
-To show this, we proposed a simple G2T-FM framework, which converts a graph task into a tabular task by augmenting the initial features with graph information, and then applies a tabular foundation model.
-Our empirical results show the strong performance of G2T-FM, especially in comparison to other GFMs that fail to compete with well-tuned classic GNNs.
-This demonstrates that efficiently adapting to novel feature and target spaces is a very hard yet very important problem.
+To show this, we proposed a simple G2T-FM framework, which converts a graph task into a tabular task by augmenting the node features with graph information, and then applies a tabular foundation model.
+Our empirical results show the strong performance of G2T-FM, both in the in-context learning and finetuning regimes.
+In particular, G2T-LimiX and G2T-TabPFNv2.5 outperform all well-tuned GNN baselines in terms of the average rank even in the in-context learning mode.
+After finetuning, G2T-LimiX achieves the best results on most of the datasets, often outperforming the best GNN by a significant margin.
 Our approach is simple, but it provides significant advantages over prior attempts at developing GFMs and shows the potential of creating truly generalizable GFMs that can achieve strong results across diverse tasks and real-world applications of graph machine learning, regardless of the inherent feature and target spaces.
+Importantly, G2T-FM can be combined with any tabular foundation model.
+Thus, future advancements in TFMs can be easily transferred to the graph domain, providing a strong baseline for future GFM studies.
+Despite its strong performance, the G2T-FM framework is only a first step towards utilizing models and ideas from the tabular domain for developing truly generalizable GFMs.
+Hence, our work has several noteworthy limitations that suggest future research directions, which we discuss in Appendix~\ref{appendix:limitations}.